VernissageApp/VernissageServer/Readme.md

 - [x] Verify security headers in ActivityPub requests
 - [x] Verify if algorithm is supported: algorithm=\"rsa-sha256\"
 - [x] Verify if domain is not blocked in ActivityPub requests
+- [ ] Sending statuses to remote servers

 **API**